nih-cfde/training-and-engagement/docs/General-Tools/UNIX/unix_3.md

 	www.gutenberg.org.
 If you are not located in the United States, you will have to check the laws of the country where you are located before using this eBook.

+Let's look at the last 10 lines with `tail`.

 === "Input"